virmundi/NewDataForManagers/documentstorage.md

 Check the manual of the document store you're picking.
 They will have different takes on how to configure a server or cluster in the cloud.
 Expect to get slower performance from I/O where the disk is not actually part of the server you're renting.
 For example EBS drives in AWS have wild performance characteristics.
 To even them out, you'll need RAID.
 If your cloud host offers physical disks like Linode or Digital Ocean you'll get better performance, but limited storage.

 You'll want servers with a good amount of RAM.
 If the document store is able to cache most of the records in memory, you'll get great performance regardless of instance or networked physical storage.

+Cloudant and MongoDB have cloud offerings.
+In fact, MongoDB has multiple (hosting companies)[http://www.mongodb.com/partners/cloud].
+They manage the heavy lifting and cluster management.
+Because it is the focus, they are able to help you tune your install as needed.

 [^oo_rel_mismatch]: http://en.wikipedia.org/wiki/Object-relational_impedance_mismatch
 [^mongo_craigslist]: http://www.mongodb.com/customers/craigslist